gautham1047/Games/README.md

 - Add more games to the collection.
 - Add computer bots to play against for games like Chess and Ultimate Tic-Tac-Toe
 - Add unit and integration tests for game logic.
+- Improve UI (and implement more mobile UI since it is currenlty inconsistent)